Factors in Calculating a Pain and Suffering Settlement

 For over 35 years, the accident lawyers at Saiontz & Kirk, P.A. have represented individuals who suffered a personal injury or accident in Maryland, Washington, D.C., Virginia, Pennsylvania and the rest of the mid-Atlantic region.
-Before talking to the insurance company, you can request a free consultation to make sure you obtain all of the benefits you are entitled to.
+If you’re wondering what to do after a car accident in Maryland before talking to the insurance company, you can request a free consultation to make sure you obtain all of the benefits you are entitled to.

 WHAT IS PAIN AND SUFFERING

 When a personal injury is sustained as a result of another driver’s negligence, the insurance company is not only responsible for the medical bills and lost wages, but also for the pain and suffering caused by their insured.

 In an insurance claim, pain and suffering refers to the compensation paid for non-economic damages.
 This encompasses everything that is not an actual financial loss as a result of the accident.
 For example, lost wages, property damage and medical bills are all financial losses which can easily be calculated and determined.
 Pain and suffering includes everything else.